 Look at application procedures and timeframe

 - We have done our best to make your life easier.
 Our application does not require reference letters, original documents or expensive translations.
-We save you time and money by accepting applications by email and processing them the same day.
+We save you time and money with our online application system and processing.
 You know immediately if your application is complete or not, if it can be accepted or not.
 No other sponsor has faster turn around times for your DS-2019 & SEVIS receipt.

-- At Parenthese, a site visit will only add 2 business days to the processing time of your file compared to 2 to 6 weeks for some other sponsors.
+- At Parenthese, a site visit will only add 2 business days at no extra cost to the processing time of your file compared to 2 to 6 weeks and an additional cost ranging between $200 and $400 for other sponsors.

 Take the time to find out who is working on your application